failk8s/lab-carvel-passwords/workshop/content/exercises/08-global-constants.md

 If you don't want to place the resources in the same file, you can instead create a Starlark module where you generate any global contstants for the generated values.
-This can then be included where ever it is required.
+This can then be loaded where ever it is required.
 Because the module is marked read only once first loaded there is no risk the value can change.